broadstone-connorbrady/MonologStackdriverHandler/README.md

 });
 ```

-If you want to change the name of the log to write entries to or other options,
+If you want to change the name of the log or other options,
 ```php
 $app->configureMonologUsing(function ($monolog) {
      $stackdriverHandler = new MonologStackdriverHandler(